stefan-jung/org.jung.terminology/README.md

 > You can also generate the Schematron file using the `dita` command:
 >
 > ```bash
-> dita -i terminology.ditamap -f termchecker -Dargs.language=en-GB -o termchecker-dita
+> dita -i terminology.ditamap -f termchecker-dita -Dargs.language=en-GB -o termchecker-dita
 > ```